kishan-gau/recruitiq/docs/DATABASE_STANDARDS.md

   desired_salary NUMERIC(10, 2),               -- NUMERIC for money
-  is_active BOOLEAN NOT NULL DEFAULT true,     -- BOOLEAN for true/false last_contact_date DATE,                      -- DATE for dates without time created_at TIMESTAMP NOT NULL,               -- TIMESTAMP for date+time
-  metadata JSONB                               -- JSONB for flexible data );
+  is_active BOOLEAN NOT NULL DEFAULT true,     -- BOOLEAN for true/false last_contact_date DATE,                      -- DATE for dates without time created_at TIMESTAMPTZ NOT NULL,             -- TIMESTAMPTZ for date+time with timezone metadata JSONB                               -- JSONB for flexible data );